 All of your debts — the largest factor in calculating credit scores — are treated as individual if you incurred them before getting married.
 This means that all your student loan debts don’t magically get shared, and all your partner’s credit card debts aren’t suddenly your responsibility.

 However, debts taken on after marriage (even if taken on individually) can become a joint responsibility based on the marriage laws in your state of residence.
 In particular, if you and your spouse live in any of the nine community property states, then both of you will share the burden of paying most debts incurred post-marriage, regardless if it was taken jointly or individually.
 In common law states, divorce courts would typically follow an equitable distribution rule, which means it’s the courts who will decide how marital debts will be split.

 Take a moment to understand marriage law in your state of residence as those are the rules you’ll be measured by.

-As you may have noticed, saying "I do's" doesn't really lead to major changes in your credit score, other than your credit report reflecting your post-marriage surname.
+In short, saying "I do" on its own won't lead to major changes in your credit score, other than your credit report reflecting your post-marriage surname.
 However, any joint debt taken on together can have an impact on both your individual scores.
 As such, it’s crucial that you and your spouse are on the same page when it comes to taking on debt.
 By coming clean with your credit histories, you can start off your marriage on the right track.

 Zeta helps couples like you master money together.
 Our modern-day joint account helps you and your partner offload those money chores and achieve the goals you're gunning for, all for free.